Aqll/NLP/knn/README.md

 Based on these results, further analysis can be conducted to enhance the classification performance.
 Some potential steps include:
 - Investigate classes with low F1 scores to understand potential challenges in classification.
 - Consider using techniques like feature selection, data augmentation, or other algorithms to improve classification performance.

-Please note that this summary is based on the provided results, and further insights and interpretations can be obtained by analyzing the complete dataset and the model's architecture.
-The results can guide future improvements to enhance the model's accuracy and overall performance.